 What We Learned About Connected Vehicle Data

-In collaboration with Lara and staff at MetroPlan Orlando, Kittelson selected three focus areas for applying the connected vehicle data.
+In collaboration with Lara and staff at MetroPlan Orlando, Kittelson selected three focus areas for applying connected vehicle data from Wejo.
 Here’s what we found:

 - Signal retiming before/after analyses: As the catalyst for evaluating this data, we began with questions related to the impact on signal retiming.
 In addition to being able to obtain travel times comparable with other field-collected data sources, Kittelson computed a variety of performance measures that can aid not only in understanding the impact of signal retiming, but also to inform which corridors should be retimed and the needs of people using them.